Eppo-exp/eppo-docs/docs/data-management/entities.md

 # Entities

-Entities are the subjects (aka randomization unit) of your experiments.
-For example, if you are a food delivery app, and you want to run experiments on _Restaurants_, _Customers_, and _Drivers_, you would have a restaurant entity, a customer entity, and a driver entity.
+Entities are the subjects (randomization unit) of your experiments.
+For example, a food delivery app might run experiments on several entities: restaurants, customers, or Drivers.
+Similarly, a B2B SaaS company may have a user entity, a team entity, and a company entity.
-Eppo creates a user entity by default, but you can add additional entities or edit the name of user if necessary.

-Assignment, Property, and Fact SQL's can be attached to entities -- for example, an assignment SQL attached to a user would pull the assignments of users into different experiment groups.
+Assignment, Property, and Fact SQL's are all attached to entities.
+Each assignment SQL ties to exactly one entity, whereas a Fact SQL can tie to multiple entities.
+To read more about adding your data models to Eppo, see the [Definitions](/data-management/definitions) page.

-## Creating a custom Entity
+## Creating an Entity

-To create a custom Entity, navigate to **Definitions** in the left menu bar from the Eppo homepage, then click **Manage Entities**.
+To create an Entity, navigate to **Definitions** in the left menu bar from the Eppo homepage, then click **Manage Entities**.

 ![Manage Entities](/img/building-experiments/manage-entities.png)

-A modal should pop up showing all the existing entities and their attached SQL's.
-Click **+ Create Entity** to create a new entity.
+On the Manage Entities page click **+ Create Entity** to add a new entity.

 ![Create Entities](/img/building-experiments/create-entity.png)

-In the example above, we created a new entity called Company

 Click **Confirm** and then **Save Changes**.

+Now that you've created an entity, you can start adding data models to Eppo by adding [SQL definitions](/data-management/definitions).